 STACK THE DECK.
 Stock the kitchen with mostly healthy items, keeping in mind that kids want some of their favorite sweet and/or salty foods.
 Save these foods for once-in-a-while treats, and make their regular snacks healthier.
 Buy pretzels, which are low in fat, instead of greasy chips.
 Keep cut-up vegetables and mini-carrots in the refrigerator.
 Sprinkle air-popped popcorn with grated parmesan cheese instead of butter.
 Check out www.eatright.org for other healthy snack ideas.

-A good way to get kids involved and committed to healthy eating habits is to involve them with the food shopping and preparation.
-There are lots of children’s cookbooks on the market; select one that emphasizes ways to modify your kids’ favorite foods rather than eliminate them.
-Children who feel competent to select and prepare food will make more intelligent food choices. www.choosemyplate.gov has some great educational tools for teaching children about balanced nutrition and physical activity.
+Get kids committed to healthy eating habits by involving them with the food shopping and preparation, and they’ll make more intelligent food choices.
+Find a children’s cookbook that emphasizes ways to modify your kids’ favorite foods rather than eliminate them.
+Also, www.choosemyplate.gov has great educational tools for teaching children about balanced nutrition and physical activity.